kserve/kserve/docs/samples/v1alpha2/sklearn/README.md

 ## Run SKLearn InferenceService with your own image
-Since the KFServing SKLearnServer image is built from a specific version of `scikit-learn` pip package, sometimes it might not be compatible with the pickled model you saved from your training environment, however you can build your own SKLearnServer image following [this instruction](../../../python/sklearnserver/README.md#building-your-own-scikit-learn-server-docker-image
+Since the KFServing SKLearnServer image is built from a specific version of `scikit-learn` pip package, sometimes it might not be compatible with the pickled model you saved from your training environment, however you can build your own SKLearnServer image following [these instructions](../../../../python/sklearnserver/README.md#building-your-own-scikit-learn-server-docker-image
 ).

 To use your SKLearnServer image: